leobarros/sre/README.md

 # sre
-Repotosity to study appications and ideas aboure SRE
+Repository to study applications and ideas about SRE